Inconel: Machining

-More often than machining, water-jet or laser grinding is a preferred and economical method for forming nickel alloy components to shape and finish.
-Due to the hardness of the abrasives used, the grinding wheels are not as affected by the material work hardening and remain sharp and durable.

 Joining

 Welding of some Inconel alloys (especially the gamma prime precipitation hardened family; e.g., Waspaloy and X-750) can be difficult due to cracking and microstructural segregation of alloying elements in the heat-affected zone.
 However, several alloys such as 625 and 718 have been designed to overcome these problems.
 The most common welding methods are gas tungsten arc welding and electron-beam welding.